Getting Started

 Quick Start Guide

-This guide will lead you through the first steps of integrating the Anyline Tire Tread SDK into your Android app.
+This guide walks you through the first steps of integrating the Anyline Tire Tread SDK into your app.

 You can check out our GitHub repositories for Android and iOS for a full example implementation of the Anyline Tire Tread SDK.